 Rushing with Umbrella Project

 I'm working on a play about football and campus rape.
 Umbrella Project is supporting the development of this play through their Writers Group and with a play as massive as this one – a football team of at least eleven (yes!), a live marching band (uh huh!), and an audience that functions as a rowdy and ecstatic fan base (school spirit, y'all!) – it means the world to have that support system.
-Rushing will have a staged reading in December with dramaturgy by Iphigenia Rising.
-More details to come!
+The workshop will culminated in a public staged reading on Saturday, December 15 at 7PM at Common Area Maintenance.
+I’d love to see you there!

 Maureen Monterubio and I have been collaborating on Voyagers since November 2016 and, frankly, it's the most optimistic play I've ever worked on.
 It's also damn difficult to write, but in an epically thrilling / beautifully challenging way.
-After a workshop of the script in September 2017, I threw the entire script out and started over.
-We'll be showcasing a new version of the play in New York early 20, and with eight (!!!) female characters, including the planet Saturn, I'm really excited about the space this play is starting to occupy.
+We'll be workshopping a completely new version of the play in New York (early 2019) and I’m excited to dive into the intensely female space that this play now occupies.
+Oh and did I mention I wrote five original songs for this?
+More details to come!

 Drowning by The Birdwatching Club